Salmansoori/Ocr_Tool_Api/README.md

 # Ocr_Tool_Api
+A simple ocr tool api that extract the text content from images using

+1.FastApi

-A simple ocr tool api that extract the text content from images using FastApi and tesseract ( Tesseract is an open source text recognition (OCR) Engine.It can be used directly, or (for programmers) using an API to extract printed text from images.
+2.Tesseract ( Tesseract is an open source text recognition (OCR) Engine.It can be used directly, or (for programmers) using an API to extract printed text from images.
 It supports a wide variety of languages.Tesseract is compatible with many programming languages and frameworks through wrappers.)

 # Setup